acrylian/zp_openstreetmap/README.md

-**NOTE: This plugin will be part of the next Zenphoto release, development has been moved there already and this repository will be abandoned**
+**NOTE: This plugin is now included in Zenphoto 1.5 and will be developed there from now on.
+This repository will be abandoned**

 zp_openstreetmap
 ==============